Monitor Resolver Using Serial Communication

 For connections related to the hardware configurations, see LAUNCHXL-F28069M and LAUNCHXL-F28379D Configurations.

 Generate Code and Run Model on Target Hardware

 1. Complete the hardware connections and open one of these target models:

-mcb_resolver_f28069m — If you are using sinusoidal excitation technique.
+mcb_resolver_f28069m — Use this model for the sinusoidal excitation technique.

 3. Click Build, Deploy & Start on the Hardware tab to deploy the target model to the hardware.

 4. Click the host model hyperlink in the target model to open the associated host model.

 For details about the serial communication between the host and target models, see Host-Target Communication.